Has your physical or occupational therapist diagnosed your child with low muscle tone?

 As kids begin to stand and walk, they start strengthening their muscles since they are using them in gait.
 However, kids with low muscle tone and pronation often develop a poor gait pattern since instead of a heel-toe pattern of walking, they use a toe-heel pattern.

-Providing your child with a pair of supportive shoes will help strengthen his or her muscles (in certain cases we might need an orthotic for extra support), and provide the added support that joints need for good posture and movement.
+Providing your children with a pair of supportive shoes will help strengthen their muscles, and provide the added support that joints need for good posture and movement.

 When I helped parents with children with low muscle tone, I always recommend trying a good supportive shoe before trying an orthotic.
-I will watch the child walk and run to make sure he/she is walking straighter.
-If I still see any signs of pronation, then I will try an orthotic inside the shoes.
+I will watch the child walk and run to make sure he/she is walking and running straighter.
+If I still see any signs of overpronation, then I will try an orthotic inside the shoes.

 If you have a toddler with low muscle tone, I will show you which shoes will help improve his or her gait/posture and prevent foot and knee pain in the future.

-What Ae The Best Shoe Styles For Kids With Low Muscle Tone?
+The Best Shoe Styles for Kids with Low Muscle Tone – ⭐⭐⭐⭐⭐

-There has been one particular shoe style that has proven to be the most effective for children with low muscle tone.
-I have fitted this shoe style before and I have seen the positive impact that it has in children with low muscle tone and pronation.
+There has been one particular shoe style that has proven to be the most effective one for children with low muscle tone.
+I have fitted this shoe style before and I have seen the positive impact that it has in children with low muscle tone and overpronation.

 Some of the features that this shoe style provides are:

-- It will help correct your child’s weak ankles (in case they are rolling inward our outward)
+- It comes with a firm heel counter: This will help correct your child’s weak ankles (in case they are rolling inwards our outwards)

 - Flexible blue rubber sole with superior traction.